 - Plug the electrical connection into the socket at the top of the liquid handling panel. - Open the shut off valve upstream of the sensor unit and adjust until sample is overflowing from the constant head unit.
-Run sample through sensor for several hours before calibration. - Carry out a calibration sequence as described in Section 5.
+Let sample run for several hours before calibration. - o Carry out a calibration sequence as described in Section 5.